Meet The Clinical Team

 -

-DePaul University - Masters of Education in Clinical Mental Health Counseling (2024)
+DePaul University (2026) – Clinical Mental Health Counseling

 -

-Colorado Mesa University - Bachelor of Fine Arts in Musical Theater
+University of Maine at Farmington – Bachelor of Arts in Biology (2009)

 License, Certifications & Specialized Trainings: